nathanielatom/skygazr/README.md

 # Skygazr

-Locate celestial objects in the sky.
+Locate celestial objects in the sky by name.

 # Installation